corajr/queer-loop/README.md

 # <a href="https://qqq.lu/#2019-05-20T16:00:22.283Z"><img width="256" height="256" src="queer-loop-animated.svg" alt="an example Q(uee)r code"/> </a>

 [queer-loop](https://qqq.lu) is a simple [ReasonML](https://reasonml.github.io/)
-app that generates and reads Q(uee)R codes.
-Q(uee)R codes are QR codes that attempt to encapsulate a particular moment in time.
+app that generates and reads QR codes based on URL parameters.

 Tested on:
 - Chrome (desktop and Android mobile)

-**NOTE: this only works in iOS version 11 and higher.
-I'm still working on optimizations and compatibility.**
+**NOTE: this only works in iOS version 11 and higher.**

 ## Usage

-The prototypical use is to tap on the central Q(uee)r code or hold `queer-loop` up to a mirror.
-The codes added to the background can be opened in a new tab or saved.
+The prototypical use is to hold `queer-loop` up to a mirror so that it can read itself.
+Each capture in this mode represents one instance where the QR code was safely read back by the software, accompanied by an image that accumulates frames from the camera.

-Here are a few other ways I've found so far to play with it:
+Here are a few ways I've found so far to play with it:

-- open two copies of it on different devices and point their screens/cameras at each other
+- open two copies of qqq.lu on different devices and point their screens/cameras at each other
 - hook up a capture card (I use the ClonerAlliance Flint LXT) to a Chromecast, and cast...:
     - a phone camera to it
     - the tab to itself

-There are also some configuration options, which may be set via URL query parameters.
+Below are the query parameters which may be supplied.

 ### Query Parameters